New XFLs show solid Saturday numbers that are slightly above the AAF debut - The Media Times

 – FOX Sports PR (@FOXSportsPR) February 10, 2020

-Audience ratings are not yet available and no ratings or audience ratings have been released for the Sunday games on Fox and ESPN.
-More information can be found here.
+The audience numbers for the game on Saturday evening are not yet available.
+No ratings or audience ratings have been released for Sunday afternoon game on Fox (2:00 p.m.
+ET) More information can be found here.
 However, this is not a bad start.
 The big questions are how the number of viewers will hold up over time and how much audience is needed for this to be possible.

 As for this first question, it is noteworthy that last year, despite a large number of negative off-field reports on the league’s finances (which ultimately were very important since the league didn’t even make it), AAF’s ratings were pretty good held up well through its first season).
 The 2.1 night ratings for the AAF debut games were the best non-NFL ratings since a game in the Arena Football League in 2004, and the 3.25 million viewer ratings mentioned have obviously not quite stayed the same, but the Liga still saw significant numbers throughout its life, especially in smaller cable networks.
 The second week’s games saw an average of one million TNT viewers and around 425,000 NFL viewers, and the third week of the NFL network rose to 491,000 and 515,000, respectively, despite out-of-the-box financial issues.
 Thanks to the league’s performance, TNT was able to book more AAF games than originally planned, and many networks had program slots that had to be filled after the league’s collapse.